mirage335-colossus/extendedInterface/README.md

 # Conventions

 Layout and assignments documented under conventions tab of spreadsheet 'commonControlScheme.ods' .
+Sample implementations for some variants are also included.

 ## Delays